Ahiknsr/snmp_sandbox/DESIGN.md

 ----------------------
 There will be one table in the database called `pdus`.
 This table will have the following columns:
-TODO:finish listing tables
 * name (string), part of the primary key.
-For example
+The hostname of the pdu.
 * type (string), part of the primary key.
-For example
+The type of pdu, such as `Sentry3`.
+* label (string), a human readable label describing the pdu.
+* group (string), a description of what groups this pdu belongs to.
+* last_updated (datetime object), when the data on this pdu was last updated.

 Configuration:
 --------------